usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _clones_, by (un)familiar., samlrc
+- _the world is still here and so are we_, by Mclusky
+- _A City Drowned in God's Black Tears_, by Infinity Knives, Brian Ennals
 - _We're Not Here to Be Loved_, by Fleshwater
 - _Your Day Will Come_, by Chanel Beads
 - _Gris Klein_, by Birds in Row